CPSSD/robots/docs/RDP-Protocol.md

 scan (id) => scanResponse (id, degree, distance, last)

 Comments:
-  - when 'scan' is called the 'scanResponse' will be sent back up to 360 times.
+  - when 'scan' is called the 'scanResponse' will be sent back up to 42 times.
 (End denoted by 'last' parameter)

 Parameters Explained:
   - 'id'        => id of instruction (Unique so it can be identified at any point in time)
   - 'degree'    => current angle of the laser
+                  => measured up to 42.
+Not up to 360
   - 'distance'  => distance recorded by laser
   - 'last'      => boolean, true if last piece of data to be sent for current request.
 ```